0lgaP/buy-sell-store-LHL/README.md

 By: Olga Perron, [Rosemary Ku](https://github.com/rosemaryku) & [Jaeyoung Kim](https://github.com/jaeykimmy)
 ## Midterm Project

 This project was completed in a team of three, working remotely and connecting via daily standups.
 This forked version of our final team effort focuses on my contributions.
-For the full project please checkout (Pokemon Black Market)[https://github.com/rosemaryku/buy-sell-store-LHL]<br>
+For the full project please checkout [Pokemon Black Market](https://github.com/rosemaryku/buy-sell-store-LHL)<br>

 My portion of this project focused on creating a dynamic home page with a filter function and search field.
 To create the styling I used a combination of bootstrap and my own CSS.
 We created a database using a googlesheet inorder to keep our data flxible, and seeded the database using this [file](https://docs.google.com/spreadsheets/d/1Dl3u8Ljn4a8ZBeZEEJRMHPoSNVud7nUuDf5Bl6fWgss/edit?usp=sharing).
 To keep our database organized and determine connections we created the [ERD](https://drive.google.com/file/d/1PbDLUP3zLS19-jghNx1EasgC2OkrHiKr/view?usp=sharing) and adjusted it as the database developed.